 Ahhhhh, pumpkin pie.
-Who doesn’t have a piece (or five) during the holiday season?
-It’s a holiday staple and nearly irresistible, especially with a fresh pot of coffee brewing!
+Who doesn't have a piece (or five) during the holiday season?
+It's a holiday staple and nearly irresistible, especially with a fresh pot of coffee brewing!
 Not only do I make it for Thanksgiving dinner but I unashamedly admit that I have had pumpkin pie for breakfast on several occasions.
-Whether you want to add this traditional pie to your Thanksgiving dinner or you just want something quick to whip up for dessert, this recipe is for you!
+Whether you want to add this traditional pie to your Thanksgiving dinner or you just want it in combination with a celebration cake, this recipe is for you!
 Let me show you how easy it is to have bakery-style pumpkin pie in your very own oven:

->

-> First, preheat your oven to 425.
+First, preheat your oven to 425.
 Then mix 3/4 cup of sugar, 1 teaspoon of cinnamon, 1/2 teaspoon of salt, 1/2 teaspoon of ginger, and 1/4 teaspoon of cloves together in a large bowl.
 I added a little extra cinnamon for a deeper color and flavor.

 Now in a separate bowl, whisk 2 eggs and the 15 oz can of pumpkin.

 Pop open your 12 oz can of evaporated milk and pour it in slowly, mixing as you go.
 DON'T POUR IN THE WHOLE CAN!
 Libby's recipe calls for the full 12 oz, but every time I have followed their directions my pie filling overflows the pie crust.
 So I hold a little back, maybe an ounce or two and that way my pie is full of all the pumpkin-y goodness without spilling over the edge.
 If you use the whole 12 ounces of milk, you will most likely be unable to use all the pie filling.
 And my goodness, who wants to throw out pie filling?!
 That's the best part!

 Now pour in your spice mixture and mix until smooth.